10 Aug How attitudes are formed and predict our behavior

-It’s tempting to think of attitudes as structured, fully considered evaluations which people can easily express.
+It’s tempting to think of attitudes as structured, fully considered evaluations that people can easily express.
 Particularly during this electoral season there might be hot-button issues e.g. immigration or gun control, where we can easily articulate our attitude and the reasons for it.
 But the fact is, most attitudes are hard to voice – what is your attitude to Honda vs Subaru?
 Attitudes are not static nor do they exist in an abstract sense separate from our social context.

 Researchers have suggested that attitudes form for four primary reasons:

-- Utilitarian – we tend to form positive attitudes towards things which lead to perceived gains and negative attitudes to things we perceive as a loss.
+- Utilitarian – we tend to form positive attitudes towards things that lead to perceived gains and negative attitudes to things we perceive as a loss.
 “I like sushi because it’s healthy; I don’t like soda since it’s fattening and rots my teeth.”

 - Knowledge – attitudes help us make sense of the world around us by giving us a framework to evaluate it.
 So in our store example above, when faced with lots of shops to choose from, we orient towards the one we had a good experience in before.

-- Value-Expressive – we form attitudes which reflect our values or which reflect those of our social set.
+- Value-Expressive – we form attitudes that reflect our values or which reflect those of our social set.
 “Sporty tech adopters like me wear Apple Watches, therefore I like Apple Watches.”
 Of note here is that we may actually have no personal experience of Apple Watches or even really like them, but because they reflect the attitudes of our peer group, we adopt the same view.